-- Wear gloves and laboratory coat to clean up spill; - If broken glass is present, use forceps or broom and dustpan to pick up and place directly in the biohazard sharps container (Never place sharp materials in biohazard bags).
-Do not use your hands to pick up broken glass or other sharp materials; - Absorb blood with paper towels; - Pour disinfectant from edge of spill to the center (careful not to splash) or place disinfectant soaked paper towels, such as bleach diluted 1:10 (vol/vol), on the spill site.
-Note: For large spills contact 911 from a landline (012-808-0911 from a mobile);

-- After at least 30 minutes contact time, pick up the paper towels with forceps or broom and dustpan and re-wipe the spill area with disinfectant; - Discard all contaminated non-sharp materials into biohazard bags, properly close and promptly dispose into yellow biohazard containers located at you waste accumulation area in the service corridor; - Decontaminate your spill cleanup equipment with the appropriate disinfectant; - Wash hands thoroughly with soap and water or use alcohol based sanitizer until you reach a location that has soap and water; - Report the spill as soon as possible to your supervisor, LSR, biosafety specialist, and report the incident using the online reporting system.
+- 1. Wear gloves and laboratory coat to clean up spill; - 2.
+If broken glass is present, use forceps or broom and dustpan to pick up and place directly in the biohazard sharps container (Never place sharp materials in biohazard bags).
+Do not use your hands to pick up broken glass or other sharp materials; - 3.
+Absorb blood with paper towels; - 4.
+Pour disinfectant from edge of spill to the center (careful not to splash) or place disinfectant soaked paper towels, such as bleach diluted 1:10 (vol/vol), on the spill site.
+Note: For large spills contact 911 from a landline (012-808-0911 from a mobile); - 5.
+After at least 30 minutes contact time, pick up the paper towels with forceps or broom and dustpan and re-wipe the spill area with disinfectant; - 6.
+Discard all contaminated non-sharp materials into biohazard bags, properly close and promptly dispose into yellow biohazard containers located at you waste accumulation area in the service corridor; - 7.
+Decontaminate your spill cleanup equipment with the appropriate disinfectant; - 8.
+Wash hands thoroughly with soap and water or use alcohol-based sanitizer until you reach a location that has soap and water; - 9.
+Report the spill as soon as possible to your supervisor, laboratory safety representative (LSR), biosafety specialist, and report the incident using the online reporting system.